 Academic work at Houghton is organized under four categories: integrative studies, major work, minor work, and elective work.
 The system of majors and minors provides for general coordination and some intensive training that is often introductory to later professional preparation.
 Each student must have a major.
 Minors are optional.
 Some majors require a concentration.

-In the major the student must complete a minimum of 24 semester hours of major credit (any course numbered 200 or above unless otherwise specified).
+In the major the undergraduate student must complete a minimum of 24 semester hours of major credit (any course numbered 200 or above unless otherwise specified).
 Many majors require more than 24 hours.
 At least one-half of a student’s major must be completed at Houghton.
 The minor consists of 12 or more hours of work acceptable for major credit unless otherwise stated.
 With the exception of the concentrations within the Inclusive Childhood Education major which must be 30 credits or more, most concentrations at Houghton are 16 credits or more.
 No grades below C- count toward the major, minor, or concentration.
-Students majoring in a Bachelor of Music curriculum may, with the approval of the director of The Greatbatch School of Music, be permitted to count one D-level grade in the music theory sequence (MTH 220, 227, 325, 327) and one D-level grade in the music history sequence (MHS 231, 232, 333, 334).
+Students majoring in a Bachelor of Music curriculum may, with the approval of the director of The Greatbatch School of Music, be permitted to count one D-level grade in the music theory sequence (MTH 220, 227, 325, 327) and one D-level grade in the music history sequence (MHS 230, 280, 380).
+Graduate students should consult the Greatbatch School of Music Bulletin.

-This option is available for students wishing to specialize in an area not covered by an existing minor.
+This option is available for undergraduate students wishing to specialize in an area not covered by an existing minor.
 It consists of 12 to 15 hours of courses 200 or above and will be proposed by the student in consultation with the faculty advisor and approved by the area associate dean.
 Approval for such minors will include consideration of how the choice of courses supports the stated academic goals of the student.

-Integrative Studies Requirements for BA, BFA, and BS Degrees
+Integrative Studies (General Education) Requirements for BA, BFA, and BS Degrees